GoldenHammerSoftware/GHPlatform/README.md

 5) Have your code ask the GHPlatformServices interface for the platform independent factories.
 6) Use any platform independent classes directly.

+## GHPlatformServices

+A central handle for the platform-specific implementation of interfaces that require platform code.
+GHWin32PlatformServices will give you platform-independent interfaces that are implemented with specific win32 code.

 ## Debug output

 Printf does not always do what you would expect on every platform.
 Instead include "GHPlatform/GHDebugMessage.h" and use GHDebugMessage::outputString("message");